GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/07.061-070/05.There's-a-Wideness/docs.md

 ---
+title: |
-title: 65.
-There's a Wideness
+    065. There's a Wideness - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 065.
+There's a Wideness.
+There's a wideness, in God's mercy,  Like the wideness of the sea;  There's a kindness in His justice,  Which is more than liberty.
+    keywords:  |
-    keywords: Church Hymnal, There's a Wideness, There's a wideness in God's mercy,
+        Church Hymnal 1941, adventhymnals, advent hymnals, There's a Wideness, There's a wideness in God's mercy.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 65. THERE'S A WIDENESS
+## 065. THERE'S A WIDENESS
+####  Church Hymnal 1941,

 ```txt

 1.
 There's a wideness, in God's mercy,
 Like the wideness of the sea;